Rutuj99/Nike-Website_Clone-React/README.md

 ![Screenshot (174)](https://user-images.githubusercontent.com/55624994/234247453-0470594c-7a82-432e-b695-cfe3e6fdbcf2.png)

 ## Hosting and API
 - The website's data is hosted on the Render website to generate the API and fetch data to display on the website.
 This ensures that the website loads quickly and securely.
-The Requres API is used to authenticate users and ensure secure login credentials.
+The Requres API is used to authenticate users and ensure secure login credentials and deployed on Netlify.
 These technologies work together to create a seamless and secure online shopping experience for users.

 ## Future Scope